 This dish was a total hit with the family.
 A classic Sauvignon Blanc is a great wine to pair with this cornish hen recipe.
 Pinot Grigio and Chardonnay are also nice choices.

-If you’d like a red wine try a Pinot Noir or Merlot.
-They are nice and light and would compliment the rosemary.
+If you’d like red wine try Pinot Noir or Merlot.
+They are nice and light and would compliment the rosemary flavors.